 How To Use Iceland Moss Health Embassy

 Pour 1-2 tsp of the Iceland Moss with 200ml of the hot and boiled water.
-Leave it to infuse for about 10-15 minutes, then strain and drink.
+Leave it to infuse for about 10-15 minutes, then strain the infusion.
 You can add some lemon juice, honey or stevia powder if desired.

 50g of Iceland Moss pour with 150ml of 60% strength alcohol.
 Leave to macerate in a cool and dark place for 14 days.
 After two weeks, filter the mixture and pour it into a bottle.

 25g of Iceland Moss pour with 150ml of rapeseed or sunflower oil heated to a temperature of about 60°C degrees.
 Leave to macerate for 7 days.
 After a week, filter the mixture and pour it into a bottle.
 Apply externally.

 This product description is for informational purposes only.